instana/go-sensor/README.md

 > [!NOTE]
 > Make sure to always use the latest version of the tracer, as it provides new features, improvements, security updates and fixes.

-> [!IMPORTANT]
-> Since v1.53.0, the Go Tracer uses fsm v1.0.1 internally.
-Customers using fsm prior to v1 in their projects will need to update it to v1.

 ## Installation

 To add the tracer to your project, run: